Getting a Personal Loan with Bad Credit - What Are Your Options?

 These are the most important pieces of advice that we could give you when it comes to your credit card usage:

 - Reduce your credit card balance.
-Try to keep it below 30% of your credit card limit.
+Try to keep it below 30% of your credit card limit, and watch your debt-to-income ratio.

 - Don't close old credit cards.
 Your odds of obtaining loans with bad credit are much better with a long credit history, plus it’s harder to keep your credit card balance at less than 30% if your combined credit card limit is reduced.

-- Consolidate your debt.
-Consider grouping all of your balances into one amount that’s easy to keep track of (credit cards with a 0% introductory APR period are perfect for this maneuver).
+- Do some debt consolidation.
+Consider grouping all of your balances into one amount that’s easy to keep track of (credit cards with a 0% introductory APR period can be used to consolidate debt, as long as you can manage to do it before the promotional APR period ends).

 - Hire a credit repair company.
 This isn’t something that everyone can afford, but if you’re able to set aside a few dollars for credit repair services, you might be surprised at how effective they can be at boosting your credit score.
 Just make sure that you pick a trustworthy company.